Sairaj-G/Sairaj-G/README.md

 Hi there !
-I'm Sairaj Ghosarwadkar, a pre-final year-ite from the Indian Institute of Technology, Guwahati.
+I'm Sairaj Ghosarwadkar, a final year-ite from the Indian Institute of Technology, Guwahati.
 I have my major in Electronics and Communications Engineering and a minor in Computer Science and Engineering.